AustinAres2007/DeveloperJoe/README.md

 - ~~Lacking GPT 4 permission~~ (Not really an issue as it is avalible for everyone who pays API fees)
 - ~~Image reading (Important: valid URL checking, check for profanity)~~ Just testing needed
-- Clear chat context.
-Infrastucture is there, just gotta implement.
+- ~~Clear chat context.
+Infrastucture is there, just gotta implement.~~
 - ~~Add error 4xx and 5xx OpenAI exceptions to error handler~~
-- Add argument option in /start of a system direction message.
-(For example, posing as the system, say: "Summerise messages in under 10 words." and then every message said in the chat will be under 10 words)